christineymshen/christineymshen.github.io/_posts/2021-02-02-Negative_Combinatorics.markdown

 Now we need to show that the number of unique multisets by choosing k from m elements, is indeed $$ {m+k-1 \choose k} $$.
 We can use a counting method called "stars and bars".
 This might be rather basic, but it's the first time I come across this idea.
 I find it quite interesting.

-Now assume I want to choose n elements from 2, because the order isn't important, so this is equivalent to ... imagine we have n stars, lying in one line
+Now think about choosing k from 2 negative elements.
+As the order doesn't matter here, this is equivalent to ... imagine we have k stars, lying in one line

 $$ * * * \dots * * * $$